Welcome to today's edition of the Rush 24-7 podcast.

 He's so much brighter.

-He's all the nuance, I mean, forget that.
+He's all the nuances.

-I mean, I think I can read the stitches on a fastball.
+You know, I think I can read the stitches on a fastball.

 This guy can stop the fastball.

-I uh we just we don't have the ability to keep up.
+We just, we don't have the ability to keep up.

 It sounds to me like he's saying Qaddafi can stay.

-And yeah, as long as he remains in power, unless he changes his approach and provides the Libyan people an opportunity to shout at him and whatever else they want to do, uh, if he's willing to step down, fine.
+And yeah, as long as he remains in power, unless he changes his approach and provides the Libyan people an opportunity to shout at him and whatever else they want to do, if he's willing to step down, fine.

-He's gotta go, but he can stay.
+He's got to go, but he can stay.

 This is our policy.

-You got Gates, the Secretary of Defense saying, we've never done this before.
+You got Gates, the Secretary of Defense, saying, we've never done this before.

-We've we've never we we have never had a foreign policy on a flylight.
+We have never had a foreign policy on a flylight.

-Grab audio sign by number 11, Ed.
+Grab audio sound by number 11, Ed.

-This is our defense secretary uh in Moscow yesterday, Robert Gates, speaking to reporters and had this to say about Libya.
+This is our defense secretary in Moscow yesterday, Robert Gates, speaking to reporters and had this to say about Libya.

 This command and control business is complicated.

-We haven't done something like this, kind of on the fly before.
+We haven't done something like this kind of on the fly before.

-And so it's not surprising to me that it would take uh a few days to get it all sorted out.
+And so it's not surprising to me that it would take a few days to get it all sorted out.

 Well, is that not reassuring?